 3. Advantages of Funeral Insurance

-Compared to other funeral planning options (see section 9 below), there are relatively few advantages to funeral insurance.
-Though there a few benefits worth noting:
+Compared to other funeral planning options (see section 9 below), there are arguably fewer advantages to funeral insurance.
+Though it’s worth noting the following benefits:

 - Smaller contributions – Compared to a prepaid funeral (which requires upfront payment of the funeral cost in a lump sum or instalments over a few years), funeral insurance premiums require a much smaller periodic payment.

 - Promotes saving – Funeral insurance policies promote a habit of contributing a regular sum towards funeral expenses.
-However, we would argue that a funeral bond achieves the same result without the risk of losing the benefit if a payment is missed.
+However, it could be argued that a funeral bond achieves the same result without the risk of losing the benefit if a payment is missed.

 4. Disadvantages of Funeral Insurance

-There are many risks that you should be aware of when considering funeral insurance:
+There are several key risks that you should be aware of when considering funeral insurance:

 - Increasing premiums – Most premiums increase over time.
 The issue with this is that it can make funeral insurance seem affordable early on, but over time becomes much more difficult to keep up with (particularly when you are no longer working and your savings are dwindling).
 On average, premiums will increase 400% from age 50 to age 80.